teaguru/cwlogs/README.md

 - Check your AWS region is set: `aws configure get region`
 - Verify credentials: `aws sts get-caller-identity`
 - For environment variables, ensure all required vars are set
+- **On EC2**: Ensure the instance has an IAM role with CloudWatch permissions attached

 **"No log groups found" (region-specific)**
 - Verify you're looking in the correct region: `./cwlogs profile us-west-2`